Lunar Dragonflight

 Average technological level

 The Lunar Flight is most well known for their advancements of many forms of magic, even beyond Lunar Magic.
 Illusions, spells that have been worked into every day life all around the world are the most notable for having been developed by them.
+This claim, however, has been heavily called into question in recent years, due to the discovery of many members of the flight both past and present falsifying records of their magic use, development, and use of propaganda.

 Art & Architecture